 For more than 80 years, Massey University has helped shape the lives and communities of people both within New Zealand and around the world.
 As one of New Zealand’s leading educational institutions, Massey is state funded with a proud tradition of academic excellence and a strong national and international reputation.

 You may choose to study and live at one of its three campuses, which host some 19,000 local and international students.
 The five-college structure provides a diversity of courses for you to choose from.
 Massey is a leader in the fields of applied biological sciences, nursing and public health, mathematics, visual arts, engineering and technology, physics, sport and exercise science, design, social sciences, education, and business; the Business school holds AACSB international accreditation and is the largest business college in New Zealand.
+The engineering college also has ABET accreditation.
 Massey faculty are internationally renowned and leading-edge research is undertaken on all three campuses.

 Massey was recently awarded maximum five-star ratings by QS, the leading international educational benchmarking agency, for the areas of research, teaching, innovation, infrastructure, internationalization and student satisfaction.
 The facilities and opportunities on campus are without a doubt the best in the city and probably unmatched by any other university in the country.